-The anticipation that centers around Christmas, even months ahead of the actual date, just isn’t present with Easter, and every year Resurrection Sunday sneaks up on us.
+The anticipation that centers around Christmas, even months ahead of the actual date,usually isn’t present with Easter.
 And yet the resurrection of Jesus is the cornerstone of our faith.

 - Writing out scriptures helps me focus on the words and ideas found in the verses.
-I find that my mind doesn’t wander like it does when I’m just reading, and I notice details that I hadn’t noticed before.
+I find that my mind doesn’t wander like it does when I’m just reading.
+I notice details that I hadn’t noticed before.

 - Writing scriptures engages more of my senses than just reading and so I remember better.
-Have you ever read half a chapter and all of a sudden realized that you don’t remember what you just read?
+Have you ever read half a chapter and suddenly realized that you don’t remember what you just read?
 Writing out the verses keeps that from happening.

-So I chose scriptures for the forty days that lead up to Easter and decided to make journals for each of the boys.
-After all, it seems like if we have a special place to write the scriptures, we will more likely keep focused.
-I ended up creating two journals- one for older children or adults who don’t mind writing out several verses each day, and I also made one for my youngest son that only has a few blanks to fill in each day.
-I figure this way, he gets to participate with the family, look up the verses, and have his own journal to keep record in, but he won’t get overwhelmed with a lot of writing.
+I ended up creating two different journals.
+There is one for older children or adults who don’t mind writing out several verses each day.
+I also made one for my youngest that only has a few blanks to fill in each day.
+This way he gets to participate with the family, look up the verses, and have his own journal to keep record in, but he won’t get overwhelmed with a lot of writing.

 I also included a hymn for each week that we can sing together as a family, or just read.
 There are some new ones in there for us, so we might take the opportunity to learn some new songs.

-If you would rather just have a list of the scriptures click on either image below to open a PDF file of both options.
+If you would rather just have a list of the scriptures in the Easter Scripture Writing Plan, click on either image below.

-I hope I’ve got you thinking about making some new traditions, if you usually don’t give this holiday a lot of attention.
+I hope I’ve inspired you to think about making some new traditions.
 If you do have special activities planned for this time, I’d love to hear about them in the comments.
 Thanks for reading!

 This post may be shared at one or more of the following link-ups.